simonszu/ebooks-docker/README.md

 Fetch your tweets
 -----------------
 1. Set the environment variable `USER` to your twitter @-handle
-2. Make sure you have the correct OAuth credentials in `/config/ebooksrc` and restarted the container
 3. Mount `/ebooks/corpus` for persistent storage
 4. Run `docker exec -it <container_name> /ebooks/import.sh`